 Here is a fun frog counting activity that you can use with your kids at home or in school.
 I’m going to show you how I easily made numbered lily pads and will give you a few ideas for using them.

-Next, I outlined the lily pad with a green sharpie.
+After tracing the pattern onto the foam, you can cut out the lily pads.
+I used two colors of foam to mix things up a bit.
+After cutting out the lily pad, I outlined the shape with a green sharpie.
 You don’t have to do this, but I just think that it makes them look a bit more interesting.

 I then wrote numerals on one side of the lily pads and made dot patterns on the other side.
 Let them sit for awhile so that the sharpie has time to dry thoroughly.